 Questions That Solicit the Employee's Input on Compensation and Perks

 - How well does your compensation stack up competitively in the local market?

 - What would you like to see in the employee benefits package that is not currently offered?

-- When you consider the employee activities, events, parties, company sponsored sports teams, company paid race entries, company provided meals and snacks, and family activities, which would you like to see continued?
+- When you consider the employee activities, events, parties, company-sponsored sports teams, company paid race entries, the company provided meals and snacks, and family activities, which would you like to see continued?
 If the need occurred, which would be easiest for you to give up?